 (ii) Establishment of any water storage infrastructure;

-(e) A description of water use efficiency or conveyance upgrades that are planned within the next 3 years.
+(e) A description of water use efficiency or conveyance upgrades that are planned within the next 3 years and the timeframes proposed for their implementation.

+16A.
+The Scheme Management Plan is to be provided to the Manager Consents, Otago Regional Council for certification that it appropriately meets the objective set out in Condition 16, and the content required under Condition (a) to (e).

 The s42A report notes (page 22) that unlined water races are inefficient.
 CWL conditions 16(d) and (e) address this matter but do not impose any enforceable remediation obligations on the consent holder.